CleanOak/diyconnect_PP4backend/README.md

 ### Followers:
 - User (ManyToMany): Followers represent a ManyToMany relationship with users.
 A user can follow many users, and each user can be followed by many users.

-### Notifications:
+### Bookmark
-- User (ManyToOne): Each notification is associated with a single user, creating a ManyToOne relationship.
-A user can receive multiple notifications, but each notification is linked to only one user.
+- User (OneToMany): bookmarks are made by users, forming another OneToMany relationship.
+A user can bookmark multiple posts, but each bookmark is attributed to only one user.
-- Post (ManyToOne): This represents a ManyToOne relationship where each notification can be associated with a single post, but a post can generate multiple notifications.
+- Post (OneToMany): Bookmarks are associated with posts, following a OneToMany relationship.
+Each post can have multiple bookmarks, but each bookmark is linked to only one post.
-- Comment (ManyToOne): This represents a ManyToOne relationship where each notification can be associated with a single comment, but a comment can generate multiple notifications.
-- Like (ManyToOne): This represents a ManyToOne relationship where each notification can be linked to a single like, but a like can generate multiple notifications.
-- Follower (ManyToOne): This represents a ManyToOne relationship where each notification can be associated with a specific follower, but each follower can generate multiple notifications.

 ---